 Does vitamin D make serotonin?

 Vitamin D has long been neglected as an alcohol-depleted nutrient, with much of the attention going to important minerals like magnesium and B-vitamins like thiamine.
-In part, this is because old research only connected the dots between vitamin D and bone health.
+In part, this is because old research only connected the dots between this nutriment and bone health.

 More recent research has shown that this vitamin is necessary for MANY reasons that go far beyond strong bones.